awalterschulze/blog/content/post/streaming-pair-programming-from-aws.md

   - Now open the downloaded remote desktop file, using remote desktop.
   - You will need to paste in the password you got from `Get Password`.
   - Well done you can now remotely control the AWS windows server, from your home computer, using remote desktop.
-  - Before you possibly stop your server, remember to create an image in the AWS E2 Instances.
+  - Before you possibly `stop` your machine, remember to create an image in the AWS E2 Instances, otherwise you could lose your work?
     ![Missing](https://awalterschulze.github.io/blog/streaming-pair-programming-from-aws/CreateImage.png "CreateImage")

 ## Update Internet Explorer security